Skip to main content

 Overview

-AI agents often need on-demand liquidity — to settle a swap, bridge funds, or execute a trade.
-Instead of holding idle capital, an agent can borrow from Sprinter: lock collateral, draw credit in under 2 seconds, use the funds, and repay when done.
+AI agents need on-demand liquidity — to settle a swap, bridge funds, or execute a trade.
+But agents shouldn’t need to manage collateral themselves.
+With Sprinter Credit, a human operator pledges collateral and delegates credit access to an agent.
+The agent draws and repays within the bounds the human defines.
 This skill works with any agent framework.
 We provide:

 • An MCP server for agents that speak Model Context Protocol (LI.FI, Claude, Cursor, ChatGPT, etc.)